higedamc/supabase_quickstart/README.md

-# supabase_quickstart
+# What is this?

-A new Flutter project.
+Flutter x Supabase Hands-On Projject.

 ## Getting Started